 Hartnup disorder is possibly the most common metabolic condition involving amino acids.
 It is an inherited condition.
 A child must inherit a copy of the defective gene from both parents in order to be seriously affected.

 Most people show no symptoms.
-If symptoms do occur, they usually appear in childhood and may include:
+If symptoms do occur, they most often appear in childhood and may include:

 - Mood changes